 - A ship that wants to take them.
 For this you generally want a ship that has longer-ranged flak (at least one blue die) so it can hit more enemy squadrons.
 The ship in question also should be comfortable taking Ruthless Strategists instead of some other weapon team upgrade.
 This tends to disqualify most ships from consideration given that Ruthless Strategists is a bit niche (given it cares only about squadrons and isn't as easily applicable as something like Gunnery Team or Ordnance Experts).

 With all that said, Veteran Gunners has not been a terribly popular upgrade.
-It has its uses, particularly on ships with large numbers of red dice (as they have a tendency to be fickle, so rerolling the whole pool can be worth it on occasion), but points invested into more on-target dice-fixing technology (like Turbolaser Reroute Circuits or Dual Turbolaser Turrets) can be more consistently useful as it's easy to decide to reroll or change the facing on a single blank die, but choosing whether or not to reroll an entire dice pool is tricky in situations where the dice turn out to be unimpressive but not outright awful: is it worth trying again?
+It has its uses, particularly on ships with large numbers of red dice (as they have a tendency to be fickle, so rerolling the whole pool can be worth it on occasion), but points invested into more on-target dice-fixing technology (like Turbolaser Reroute Circuits or Linked Turbolaser Towers) are almost always better; choosing whether or not to reroll an entire dice pool is tricky in situations where the dice turn out to be unimpressive but not outright awful: is it worth trying again?
 What happens if it turns out worse?
 It's tough to say, but it's often tempting to stick with a sure thing even if it's not quite amazing.